-The history of Swedes in San Francisco dates to the Gold Rush, and a Swedish Consular Corps was established in the city as early as May 1850.29 The first great peak of Swedish immigration to the United States, however, occurred in the late 1860s, due in large part to several crop failures in Sweden.
-This was followed by a sustained wave of immigration during the 1880s, when some 330,000 Swedes left for America.30 By 1890, approximately 478,000 Swedes lived in the U.S.
+The history of Swedes in San Francisco dates to the Gold Rush, and a Swedish Consular Corps was established in the city as early as May 1850.28 The first great peak of Swedish immigration to the United States, however, occurred in the late 1860s, due in large part to several crop failures in Sweden.
+This was followed by a sustained wave of immigration during the 1880s, when some 330,000 Swedes left for America.29 By 1890, approximately 478,000 Swedes lived in the United States-although only a fraction of that number lived in California.
+U.S. Census figures indicate that the Swedish population in California numbered only about 2,000 persons in 1870, although it would more than double over the following decade.
+By 1900, the Swedish population in California had grown to some 14,500 persons.30

 As Swedish immigrants arrived in San Francisco, they formed various organizations rooted in their ethnic identity.
 Many of these also included immigrants from other Scandinavian countries.
 One of the earliest such organizations was the Scandinavian Society of San Francisco, established in 1859 and dedicated to the "welfare and kinship of emigrants from Sweden, Norway and Denmark."
 The charter membership included 46 Swedes, 19 Norwegians and 12 Danes, and all of these languages were spoken at the Scandinavian Society's meetings.
 Along with fostering a communal social atmosphere, the expressed common goal was to provide a meeting place for Scandinavians living in the Bay Area.
 The group produced theatricals, hosted numerous picnic outings, and also held an annual Midsummer festival.
-By 1874, a visitor to San Francisco stated that there were then over 400 members of the Scandinavian Society, and that the group had some \$30,000 in capital contributed by the members.
+By 1874, a visitor to San Francisco stated that there were over 400 members of the Scandinavian Society, and that the group had some \$30,000 in capital contributed by the members.
 Along with many immigrant groups, the Swedish and Scandinavian community was then centered South of Market-at the time the city's most populous neighborhood.